rmarabini/player_info_from_fide_database/README.md

 #### FIDE Ratings Download and Storage Script

-This script downloads the players_list_xml.zip file from the FIDE website, extracts player data from the XML, and stores it in an SQLite database.
+This script downloads the players_list_xml.zip file from the FIDE website and preprocess it.
+Execute it as:
-Script: fide_download.py

 ```
 python fide_download.py